 - Step 3 — Say Nothing to Police Without an Attorney: Law enforcement may push for answers—don’t give them any until your attorney is there to protect you.

-- Step 4 — Stay in the Loop: Communication is key.
+- Step 4 — Stay Informed: Communication is key.
 Your Combs Waterkotte Lake Winnebago, MO defense attorney will guide you, inform you, and advocate for you at every turn.

-How Missouri Defines Domestic Violence in Lake Winnebago, MO
+What Constitutes Domestic Violence in Lake Winnebago, MO?

 Under Missouri law, domestic violence refers to a wide range of harmful behaviors between individuals who live together or share a family relationship.
 These acts include: